RoonMoonlight/EnhancedMod/svwl/README.md

 **A)** Consoles lack modding tools and won't be supported here.
 Mobile lacks features compared to the PC version, so support won't be prioritized.

 **Q) Why didn't you add big mods like Stardew Valley: Expanded?
 I'd love to see them!**

 **A)** This is an independently curated list and we will not be supporting large additions by default.
 However, in the case of SVE, the biggest reason is mod compatibility, NPC support, and gameplay changes too large to currently account for.

 **Q) Some NPCs does not support NPC Adventures!**

 **A)** Unless someone creates mod to support NPC Adventures, some NPCs won't be supported.
-The following NPC mods does not support NPC Adventures: Aspen (Mod outdated), East Scarp, Always Raining in the Valley, Tristan, Lunna - Astray, Mister Ginger, Juliet and Jessie the Joja Clerks.
+The following NPC mods does not support NPC Adventures: Aspen (Mod outdated), East Scarp, Always Raining in the Valley, Tristan, Lunna, Astray, Mister Ginger, Juliet and Jessie the Joja Clerks.

+**Q) Hey!
+I've installed this modpack but in terminal it indicates that some mods that I haven't seen on Mods folder needs update.**

+**A)** Since that mod is included as part of Asters Big Interior Mod, feel free to ignore the notice.
+The author said they tested it before releasing and should not be a problem!

+Currently the following mods are asking for update but it should work fine:
+* (CP) Empty Spouse Rooms Map Changes
+* (CP) No Built In Kitchen